 Center Faculty and Staff

-Faculty from the William C. Wefel Center for Employment Law are internationally renowned and regularly tapped for leadership positions in the field and national media commentary.
+Faculty from the William C. Wefel Center for Employment Law at the Saint Louis University School of Law are internationally renowned and regularly tapped for leadership positions in the field and national media commentary.

 Professor